 Fahrenfort, J. J., van Driel, J., van Gaal, S., & Olivers, C. N. L. (2018).
 From ERPs to MVPA Using the Amsterdam Decoding and Modeling Toolbox (ADAM).
 Frontiers in Neuroscience, 12.

 Fahrenfort, J. J., van Leeuwen, J., Olivers, C. N. L., & Hogendoorn, H. (2017).
 Perceptual integration without conscious access.Proceedings of the National Academy of Sciences, 114(14), 3744–3749.

 the Amsterdam Decoding and Modeling Toolbox

 To support our own research and that of other research groups, I have developed a Matlab toolbox that allows one to easily perform multivariate analyses (MVPA) on EEG and MEG data, enabling one to determine and model the relationship between experimental conditions and multivariate brain data over time.
 We published a tutorial paper explaining how to perform decoding analyses and a book chapter explaining how to use forward encoding models using the toolbox.
 We have also recently published a paper investigating the dangers of high-pass filtering when applied to EEG/MEG in the context of MVPA, in which we introduce an alternative method called trial-masked robust detrending to ameliorate these problems.

-Until then you are free to download the toolbox from Github and play around with the software, but no guarantees that it is bug free.
+You can download the toolbox and play around with the software.
 Update regularly, the toolbox is constantly being updated.
-If you use the toolbox, please cite our forthcoming Scientific Reports paper (link to biorxiv version, will be replaced soon) when using forward encoding models or recent PNAS paper when using decoding.
+If you use the toolbox, please cite our Frontiers paper when using backward decoding or my book chapter when using the forward encoding models.